Wilmer Flores Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Pirates pitching staff ranks 20th in the league.

-- The Pirates have a 4.36 team ERA that ranks 18th across all MLB pitching staffs.
+- The Pirates have the 18th-ranked team ERA across all MLB pitching staffs (4.37).

-- The Pirates give up the fifth-fewest home runs in baseball (93 total, one per game).
+- Pirates pitchers combine to allow the third-fewest home runs in baseball (93 total, one per game).

-- His last appearance came on Saturday against the Arizona Diamondbacks, when the left-hander tossed four innings, surrendering five earned runs while giving up seven hits.
+- In his last time out on Friday, July 7 against the Los Angeles Dodgers, the right-hander threw 6 2/3 innings, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.